vinc/moros/doc/syscalls.md

 Accept an incoming connection to a socket.

-The raw syscall takes the pointer and the length of a mutable reference to an `IpAddress` that will be overwritten on success and returns an `isize` indicating the result of the operation.
+The raw syscall takes the pointer and the length of a mutable reference to an `IpAddress` that will be overwritten on success and returns a `isize` indicating the result of the operation.

 ## ALLOC (0x10)